kristjanjansen/riga/slides.md

 No config, works out of box

-Based on industry standard
+Based on<br>industry standard

-Third-party tooling available
+Good tooling available

 --